mirkix/BBBMINI-PCB/README.md

 ### PCB

+You can order BBBmini PCBs from OSHPARK https://oshpark.com/shared_projects/CtVQp1YO .

-This is an example how you can get 10 BBBMINI-PCBs for less than 30$.
+This is an example how you can get 10 BBBMINI-PCBs for less than 30$ at Shenthen2u.

 Goto http://www.shenzhen2u.com/PCB